 Spiritualized Or Not, Ego Is Still Ego

-First, that wounded inner child keeps seeking love outside of ourselves and looking up to others for validation and approval by transferring past attachments and projecting illusions and expectations to new people—through our ‘sense of otherness.’
+First, this wounded inner child keeps seeking love outside of ourselves and looking up to others for validation and approval by transferring past attachments and projecting illusions and expectations to new people—through our ‘sense of otherness.’
 In other words, if your inner child is still waiting for your parents (or those you loved) to change and be the idealized version you needed them to be, you’re likely projecting those illusions onto everyone you enter a new relationship with.

 These illusions create what social psychologists call ‘the halo effect’ which con artists use very effectively to swindle their victims out of what they want.
 People with charisma, good looks, or an authoritative attitude tend to have this effect: they immediately inspire trust.
 But this doesn’t mean they should be trusted, even if only thieves and manipulators use it purposefully to deceive others.
-Because someone has a positive quality or a quality you admire or feel attracted to, you assume they have other positive qualities as well, although you don’t really know.
+If someone has a positive quality or a quality you admire or feel attracted to, you assume they have other positive qualities as well, although you don’t really know.

 The opposite is also true, because it’s all based on appearances and impressions, not in-depth experience or knowledge.
 You judge someone negatively simply because they show a feature you don’t like, without learning about who that person is as a whole.
-These impressions create biased, rather than objective opinions, tainted by your self-perception, to meet some unconscious, wounded need.
+These impressions create biased rather than objective opinions, tainted by your self-perception, to meet some unconscious wounded need.
 You think a person (or company, brand, etc.) is this or that, because it suits your beliefs or you’re attached to (or feel aversion toward) what they represent.
 Ego only lets you see what meets ego-based needs.

 The ‘halo effect’ is deeply ingrained and reinforced by the mass media, and clearly works at the level of ego, since everything in the world is ruled and motivated by ego.
 You need to be self-aware and nurture self-love to lead your life in your terms, mindfully, rather than being unconsciously directed to do things that don’t benefit or serve your growth.
-So contact me today to start healing your wounded inner child, to discern real intuition and awareness from spiritualized ego.
+So contact me today to start healing your wounded inner child and discern real intuition and awareness from a spiritualized ego.
 You must develop emotional freedom to release anything that gets in the way of your true happiness!

 © 2017 Yol Swan.
 All rights reserved.